Tkachov/Square/02_docs/md/en/20_utils_h.md

 ----
 ##### `string thousands(int n)`
 Returns a string that represents **n**.
-Thousands will be written as "K" (for example, 5000 will become "5K").
+Thousands will be written as “K” (for example, 5000 will become "5K").

 ----
 ##### `int toint(string)`